binocarlos/quarry/README.md

 Other nodes in the stack can use these environment variables to connect to the services.

-### type: web
+### type: worker

-A web node is a HTTP serving process that will have traffic routed to it based on domain name.
+A worker node is a long running process that can do either of 2 things:

-It will have a 'domains' setting which is a list of the domains that should be routed to this web node.
+ * expose domains to the front-end HTTP router (for web-apps)
+ * expose TCP ports to other nodes in the stack (for backend workers)

+If a node has a 'domains' setting - the front end router will direct HTTP traffic to it.

 Here is an example of a web node with some domains for the router: